 It’s easy to give Safe Switch 3G integrated fibre output connectivity by ordering the FOP fibre output option – and still only use a single frame slot.
 Perfect if you’re using the switch as the last point on the output of a studio and need to send the signal over a long distance to the central router or station transmission output.

 Designed for SMPTE 297-2006 short-haul applications the FOP uses a Class I laser and transmits an optical output.
 Having the fibre output integral to the board reduces the need to use up additional rack space for separate fibre optic transmitters – as well as saving you money.

 Choose your control - with the most flexible GPIs

 Safe Switch 3G is used with the Statesman Lite PC control software and the VisionWeb web browser control.

 Safe Switch 3G has exceptional GPIs flexibility – ideal for GPI-focused broadcasters who want to have direct control of the board.
 The six GPIs are all bi-directional, allowing them to be configured as either GPI inputs or GPI outputs and so giving you real flexibility when setting up buttons and lights for GPI control and monitoring of alarm conditions.

-Other control options include board edge switches, an integrated front panel on the AE frames, a remote control panel and SNMP.
+Other control options include board edge switches, an integrated front panel on the AE frames, the VisionPanel remote control panel and SNMP.